Hi Jon, any guidance on how to start an outdoor bootcamp with no money?

 Step 1: Go to fiverr.com and get a logo for $5.
-It’s not going to be great but it’ll be good enough (you can always re-do it later when you’re rich :)) This posting looks like a good option.
-I used this site to design the cover for 101 Personal Trainer Mistakes and it turned out great. (note: Fiverr.com is great for this kind of stuff.
+It’s not going to be great but it’ll be good enough (you can always re-do it later when you’re rich :)) I used this site to design the cover for 101 Personal Trainer Mistakes and it turned out great. (note: Fiverr.com is great for this kind of stuff.
 You can use them to create flyers etc. for you as well.
 They won’t be amazing but they’ll do the job)

 Step 2: Use your logo to start a Facebook page and have that act as your websites business page for the time being.

 Step 3: Go on Facebook and start adding all the friends and family you can possibly think of.
 This is your original group to advertise to.
 If you follow my steps you’ll be adding value to their lives, not spamming them.